Aditya-Shibrady/MongoDB-UI-NodeJS-App/README.md

 # MongoDB-UI-NodeJS-App
 A simple NodeJS app which shows your MongoDB data in a neat UI and table interface!

-Once you runt he command - node index.js
+Once you run he command - node index.js

 Just head over to http://localhost:3000/<collection_name>